Two ranch women share creative cowboy cooking in this new cookbook designed for foodies of all backgrounds.

 “You will find a wide range of recipes and ideas in this collection.
 Everything from simple, to more complex, and some very basic recipes that you can tailor to your tastes and preferences.
 I would like to encourage you to step outside that box or corral and try something new.
 Don’t be afraid to experiment, to try new flavors and techniques. ”Deanna McCall, from Cowboy Cuisine: Beyond Biscuits & Beans

 Anyone connected to the cowboy culture scene will recognize Deanna Dickinson McCall‘s name.
 An award-winning author and cowboy poet, she has shared her humbling ranch stories and poetry in four books, and regularly performs at cowboy poetry gatherings.
 She and her husband, Dave, live on a remote ranch in New Mexico, where restaurants aren’t nearby, yet the couple likes to eat good food.
-This inspired her and her friend and fellow New Mexico ranch wife and cook, Gay Gardella, to compile some of their favorite recipes into a cookbook that is sure to spice up any meal.
+This inspired her and her friend and fellow New Mexico ranch wife and cook, Gay Gardella, to compile some of their favorite recipes into a cookbook that is sure to spice up any meal and turn it into cowboy cuisine.

 In the introduction, Gardella shares a statement that resonated with her and is relative to the purpose of the cookbook.